'Star Trek: Discovery' fights for more than Trekkies' hearts

 The show also features a gay couple played by Anthony Rapp (Lt.
 Paul Stamets) and Wilson Cruz (Dr. Hugh Culber).

 "Star Trek for 50 years has pushed so many boundaries, but this has been one blind spot," Rapp says.
-"There's a sizeable LGBT contingent, and they've been hungry and clamoring for it."
+"There's a sizable LGBT contingent, and they've been hungry and clamoring for it."

 Capt.
 Philippa Georgiou, played by action-film legend Michelle Yeoh, is another pivotal figure.
 Commander of the USS Shenzhou, Georgiou's ready room features shadow puppets called wayang kulit, a nod to Yeoh's Malaysian heritage.